Economy of Brazil: Transport

+Road system in Brazil, with divided highways highlighted in red.

 Transport in Brazil is basically carried out using the road mode, the most developed in the region.
 There is also a considerable infrastructure of ports and airports.
 The railway and fluvial sector, although it has potential, is usually treated in a secondary way.

 Brazil has more than 1.7 million km of roads, of which 215,000 km are paved, and about 17,000 km are divided highways.
 The two most important highways in the country are BR-101 and BR-116.
 Due to the Andes Mountains, Amazon River and Amazon Forest, there have always been difficulties in implementing transcontinental or bioceanic highways.
 Practically the only route that existed was the one that connected Brazil to Buenos Aires, in Argentina and later to Santiago, in Chile.
 However, in recent years, with the combined effort of South American countries, new routes have started to emerge, such as Brazil-Peru (Interoceanic Highway), and a new highway between Brazil, Paraguay, northern Argentina and northern Chile (Bioceanic Corridor).

 There are more than 2,000 airports in Brazil.
 The country has the second largest number of airports in the world, behind only the United States.
 São Paulo International Airport, located in the Metropolitan Region of São Paulo, is the largest and busiest in the country – the airport connects São Paulo to practically all major cities around the world.
 Brazil has 44 international airports, such as those in Rio de Janeiro, Brasília, Belo Horizonte, Porto Alegre, Florianópolis, Cuiabá, Salvador, Recife, Fortaleza, Belém and Manaus, among others.
 The 10 busiest airports in South America in 2017 were: São Paulo-Guarulhos (Brazil), Bogotá (Colombia), São Paulo-Congonhas (Brazil), Santiago (Chile), Lima (Peru), Brasília (Brazil), Rio de Janeiro (Brazil), Buenos Aires-Aeroparque (Argentina), Buenos Aires-Ezeiza (Argentina), and Minas Gerais (Brazil).